trstroem/ACSS-chatbot-v3/README.md

 3. Once the flow is imported, select a "runtime" at the top of the flow builder (selecting "automatic" is fine - this will take 2-3 minutes to spin up).

 4. Now, edit the steps as follows: Enter the Azure OpenAI connection and deployment details, followed by the SP ID, secret, tenant ID and subscription ID mentioned above (the AOAI connection and deployment should be selectable from dropdown boxes; these are located at the top of the "extract_query_from_question" and "augmented_chat" steps, respectively).
-For each step, click the "Validate and parse input" button at the bottom of the step in order to allow for entering secrets into the right input variables - you need to have the "runtime" described above up & running for this to work.
+For each step, start by clicking the big blue "Validate and parse input" button located at the bottom of the step in order to allow for entering secrets into the right input variables - you need to have the "runtime" described above up & running for this to work.
 Save the flow when done.

 5. Now, you can run the flow (use the Chat option to chat with it) - and check the results of the call to ACSS.
 If everything is configured properly, you should be able to see JSON output with details of your SAP VIS instances.
 The Chat functionality should also allow you to ask questions related to your ACSS implementation; note that when testing this from the flow builder, it will take some seconds for each reply to arrive.